Russell Wong

-Russell Wong (王盛德 (Wong4 Sing6 Dak1)) is an American actor.
+Russell Wong (王盛德 (Wong4 Sing6 Dak1):born March 1, 1963) is an American actor.
 Born in New York, Wong attended Santa Monica City College while training to become a dancer.
 With the desire of becoming an actor, he moved to Hong Kong in 1983, where he learned Cantonese and martial arts, leading to his first film role in The Musical Singer (1985), directed by Dennis Yu.
 His first English-language film was Tai-Pan (1986).